Your general health

-Sutton Bonington – if you’re moving in to accommodation at Sutton Bonington please note that you won’t be able to register at the University of Nottingham Health Service.
+If you’re moving in to accommodation at Sutton Bonington please note that you won’t be able to register at The University of Nottingham Health Service.
 Therefore, we strongly recommend that you receive your vaccines, including meningitis C booster, before coming to University.

 This NHS leaflet provides more information regarding meningitis and septicaemia.

 If you are unsure whether you have had any of these vaccinations then you should ask your doctor.
 All of these vaccines are available at The University of Nottingham Health Service.